-Researchers discover new technique for detecting bone lossOctober 25th, 2012 in Medical research /
+Researchers discover new technique for detecting bone lossOctober 25th, 2012 by Jenny Green in Medical research /

 This illustration by the Mayo Clinic is an example of abnormal bone density in osteoporosis.
 Credit: Mayo Foundation for Medical Education and Research